Compare & Save on Conveyancing Solicitors

 To further explain the process, we’ve put together this guide to help explain everything you need to know about exchanging contracts.
 From how to get started to how long it takes, we’ve got you covered.

 Exchanging contracts will happen after your conveyancer has enquired about the relevant property searches but before completion day.
 Contracts will usually be exchanged between 7-28 days prior to the completion date.
 Although, it’s sometimes possible to exchange contracts on the same day as completion.

 You can only exchange contacts after you/your conveyancer has:

-The exchange of contracts will happen between 7 and 28 days before the day of completion, but it’s possible to complete the same day as exchanging contracts if you’re a cash buyer and not in a property chain.
+The exchange of contracts will happen between 7-28 days before the day of completion.
+However, it’s possible to both complete and exchange contracts on the same day if you’re a cash buyer or are chain free.

 If you’re in a property chain, you will have to wait for the first transaction in the chain to exchange contracts.
-They will inform the next person in the chain that they have confirmation to go ahead and exchange their contracts.
+They will inform the next person in the chain that they have confirmation to go ahead and can exchange their contracts.
 If you’re last in the chain, you might not exchange contracts until as late as 5pm that day.